top of page

 250-495-2470 | director@desert.org

 Jayme holds a Bachelor of Arts degree from Western University.
 She has worked her entire career in the non-profit sector holding senior management positions at some of Canada’s top cultural organizations including Alberta Ballet and Honens International Piano Competition.
-She also spent many years working in the media as Editor of an international chain of tourism publications, as well as a Reporter/Producer for CKUA, an Alberta-based, listener-supported radio broadcaster.
+She also spent many years working in the media as Editor of an international chain of tourism publications, as well as Arts and Culture Reporter/Producer for CKUA, an Alberta-based, listener-supported radio broadcaster.
 Most recently Jayme was Festival Coordinator for the Meadowlark Nature Festival, education coordinator for Okanagan Similkameen Conservation Alliance and communications coordinator for South Okanagan Similkameen Conservation Program.
 Jayme and her husband James live just outside Kaleden, BC where they enjoy hiking, cooking and playing and listening to music with their 17-year-old twins.
-As a volunteer, Jayme sits on the Board of Directors of Penticton Children's Showcase and is the host of Between the Lines on Penticton's Community Radio Station CFUZ - 92.9 FM or online at cfuz.ca.
+Exploring her passion for music, Jayme hosts a radio show called Between the Lines on Penticton's Community Radio Station CFUZ - 92.9 FM or online at cfuz.ca.

 Join Us